CUBRID/cubrid-testtools/doc/shell_heavy_guide.md

     feedback_db_pwd=PASSWORD
     ```
     When you need to test shell_heavy_debug, then need to copy `CTP/conf/shell_template_for_shell_heavy.conf` as `CTP/conf/shell_template_for_shell_heavy_debug.conf`.
-    If there is no corresponding template config file, it will uses the `CTP/conf/shell_template.conf` file.
+    If there is no corresponding template config file, it will use the `CTP/conf/shell_template.conf` file.
     If none of these configuration files exist, the test will end with error like `[SHELL] ERROR: Not found configuration file`.
 3. Start Consumer
     Create a script `$HOME/start_test.sh` like below.